We have this week,

 machine; he was out to advocate principles, which he believed vital, and which

-Mr. Maybrick was for many years a member of the directorate of the County Press,
+The late Mr. Maybrick was for many years a member of the directorate of the County

-took a lively interest in its welfare, and brought to bear on the promotion of
+Press, took a lively interest in its welfare, and brought to bear on the promotion

 and its staff have thus lost three invaluable directors and friends in the short